4GeeksAcademy/machine-learning-content/export/probability.md

 The probability for heads is the same as the probability for tails which is the same as 0.5.
 So if you flip a coin there is an even chance of getting heads or of getting tails.

+Now let-s imagine we have a fair roll dice.
+We have 6 possible outcomes if we roll a dice : { 1, 2, 3, 4, 5, 6}
+If it is a fair roll dice, then each of those possible outcomes has the same probability, which would be: number of possibilities that meet my condition / number of equally likely possibilities.

+P(1) = 1/6

+P(1 or 6) = 2/6

+p(2 and 3) = 0/6 ------> getting a 2 or a 3 are mutually exclusive events.
+They can not happen at the same time.

 A probability distribution is considered uniform if every outcome is equally as likely.

 Sample spaces are sets, and a set can be discrete, finite, infinite, continuous, and so on.
 Let's have an example of a simple discrete and finite sample space.
 We will roll a dice twice.
 We are not dealing with two probabilistic experiments.
 We are dealing with a single experiment that involves two rolls of the die.
 We take note of the first result, and then take note of the second result and this gives us a pair of numbers and graph it as follows.